gray

 What is the scope of Docker’s DPA?

-Our DPA is scoped to cover data protection laws and regulations applicable to the processing of Customer Personal Data within Docker Desktop, Docker Hub, and Docker Scout.
-This includes, but is not limited to European Data Protection Law, U.S. Data Protection Law, and the data protection laws and regulations of various other jurisdictions, as these terms are defined or otherwise addressed in the DPA.
+Our DPA is scoped to cover data protection laws and regulations applicable to the processing of Customer Personal Data within Docker Desktop, Hub, Scout, Build Cloud, Testcontainers Cloud, DHI and Offload.
+This includes, but is not limited to European Data Protection Law, U.S. Data Protection Law, and the data protection laws and regulations of various other jurisdictions as applicable, as these terms are defined or otherwise addressed in the DPA.

 What Customers can be party to the DPA?